 This early version of the guillotine was used to execute the man responsible for its construction.

 Until the late 16th century, the traditional method of execution in Edinburgh was beheading by means of a sword.
 When the official sword had essentially worn out, authorities were even reduced to renting a suitable blade when needed.

-It’s said that Douglas based the concept for his design on the Halifax Gibbet decapitation device.
-However there are some important differences.
+It’s said that Douglas based the concept for his design on another decapitation device: the Halifax Gibbet.
+However there are some important differences between the two.
 First off, the Maiden’s blade was driven downward by a massive lead weight, rather than a large wooden block.
-Secondly, the Maiden required the victim to stand and bend over, with the block for the neck about 4 feet from the floor, rather than laying prone.
+Secondly, the Maiden required the victim to stand and bend over, with the block for the neck about four feet from the floor, rather than laying prone.
 Arriving in this position was commonly referred to as “Kissing the Maiden.”

 After the last execution in 1716, the Maiden was put into storage for years.
 When it was rediscovered, it was put on display at the Edinburgh Museum of Antiquities, which is now the National Museum of Scotland.
 Unlike the Halifax Gibbet, which is only available as a replica, this exhibit is the real thing.

 The National Museum is free to enter.
 The Maiden is located in the Kindom of Scots exhibit, found on level one.
 There you will also find other instruments of capital punishment such as thumbscrews, stocks, and a Scold's bridle.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook